aywrite/nix-config/README.md

 ## Installation

 This repository contains user configuration deployed using the helpful tool [Home Manager](https://github.com/rycee/home-manager).
-The organisation of my nix files are based on [Hugo Reeves'](https://hugoreeves.com/posts/2019/nix-home).
+The organisation of my nix files are based on [Hugo Reeves' blog post](https://hugoreeves.com/posts/2019/nix-home).
 In order to setup a new home space, simply add a home.nix file similar to this one.

 ```nix
 { config, pkgs, ... }: